Strongly correlated crystalline higher-order topological phases in two-dimensional systems: A coupled-wire study

 \textit{Quantum phase transition of HOTSC} -- Coupled-wire picture serves a unique platform for investigating the quantum phase transition (QPT) of 2D HOTSC because of its clear formulations.
 In this section, we elucidate the QPT of 2D intriguing interacting $D_4$-symmetric HOTSC as a representative example.
 Consider the $D_4$-symmetric Lagrangian $\mathcal{L}_0+\mathcal{L}_{c1}+\mathcal{L}_{c2}+\mathcal{L}_{\mathrm{int}}$, above we have discussed two extreme cases with $m_1=0/m_2=0$, derive two distinct phases characterized by appearence of Majorana corner modes on the edge ($1^{\mathrm{st}}$ quantum wire).
 Now we suppose $m=10m_1$ and set both $m_1$ and $m_2$ finite and study the possible QPT by tuning their ratio $m_2/m_1$.
 As summarized in Fig. \ref{gap}, turn on $m_2$ in $m_2<m_1$ regime, the system remains fully gapped with narrower gap; at $m_1=m_2$, the gap closes and the system becomes critical; keep increasing $m_2$ toward $m_2>m_1$ regime, the system reopens a \textit{bulk} gap but leaving several gapless modes on the edge, which are exactly the Majorana domain walls of 1D quantum wire on the edge.
 Therefore, we conclude that there is a clear quantum phase transition from trivial state to 2D $D_4$-symmetric HOTSC at $m_1=m_2$ point.
 Equivalently, this quantum phase transition is characterized by different inter-wire entanglement patterns of 1D quantum wires, as illustrated in Fig. \ref{QPT}.

 For 2D $C_4$-symmetric class-BD\1 system, the quantum phase transitions can be described in a similar way with little complications.
 For this case, there are four distinct phases controlled by four different parameters $m_{1,2,3,4}$ (see Fig. \ref{BDI phase}).
 As an example, for the quantum phase transition between phase-2 and phase-3, we set $m_1=m_4=0$ and investigate the bulk gap by tuning the ratio $m_2/m_3$.
 Heuristically, we see that the system will be critical for $m_2=m_3$, hence there will be a quantum phase transition at this point \cite{supplementary}.
 As a matter of fact, distinct phases of 2D HOTSC are controlled by different patterns of inter-wire entanglements, and their quantum phase transitions can be manipulated by tuning the intensities of different types of inter-wire couplings.
-In other words, coupled-wire construction provides a straightforward way of comprehending the quantum phase transitions of 2D HOTSCs, by tuning the inter-wire couplings to control the patterns of inter-wire entanglement directly.
+In other words, coupled-wire construction provides a straightforward way of comprehending the quantum phase transitions of 2D HOTSCs, by tuning the inter-wire couplings to control the patterns of inter-wire entanglement.
+Different phases are manifested by different numbers of Majorana zero modes at each pole of the outer-most quantum wire.

+\textit{Experimental Implications} -- In this Letter, the explicit manifestations of second-order modes on the edge of the systems by domain-wall structured quantum wires serves a direct opportunity for observing the higher-order topological phases by tunneling spectroscopic measurements.
+Recently, the coupled-wire picture is straightforwardly manifested in two-dimensional Moir\'e superlattices \cite{Wu_2019,Wang_2022}.
+In particular, in Ref. \cite{Wang_2022}, one-dimensional Luttinger liquids behavior has been explicitly observed in 2D bilayer WTe$_2$ Moir\'e superlattice by direct transport measurements.
+Hence our approach can directly be applied to Moir\'e superlattice.